-Terms such as "resources" and "unrisked resources", among others, may be used in this presentation to describe certain aspects of Chevron's portfolio and oil and gas properties beyond the proved reserves.
-For definitions of, and further information regarding, these and other terms, see the "Glossary of Energy and Financial Terms" on pages 54 through 55 of Chevron's 2020 Supplement to the Annual Report available at chevron.com.
+Terms such as "resources" may be used in this presentation to describe certain aspects of Chevron's portfolio and oil and gas properties beyond the proved reserves.
+For definitions of, and further information regarding, this and other terms, see the "Glossary of Energy and Financial Terms" on pages 54 through 55 of Chevron's 2020 Supplement to the Annual Report available at chevron.com.

-This presentation is meant to be read in conjunction with the 2021 Virtual Chevron Investor Day Transcript posted on chevron.com under the headings "Investors," "Events & Presentations."
+This presentation is meant to be read in conjunction with the Energy Transition Spotlight Transcript posted on chevron.com under the headings "Investors," "Events & Presentations."